-"Local VSS backup" (page 20) shows the relationships between the components of a local VSS backup.
-"Transportable VSS backup" (page 20) shows the relationships between the components of a transportable VSS backup.
+Local VSS backup on the next page shows the relationships between the components of a local VSS backup.
+Transportable VSS backup on the next page shows the relationships between the components of a transportable VSS backup.

-Figure 4 Local VSS backup
+Figure 4: Transportable VSS backup